This blog is intended as a current guide how to set about applying for a TGA GMP Manufacturing license for Medicinal

 The online application will not validate if these documents are not attached.

 3. Meet with the TGA

-PharmOut and the TGA encourages manufacturers to contact the MQB to request a meeting and meet with inspectors once they have applied for a Manufacturing Licence.
-These meetings are not mandatory but PharmOut strongly recommends that manufacturers take up this offer.
+Once manufacturers have applied for a licence, they may contact the MQB (email@example.com) to request a meeting and meet with inspectors.
+These meetings are not mandatory, but both PharmOut and the TGA strongly recommend them.
 The meetings are usually held in either the TGA Sydney or Melbourne offices, as this is where the majority of inspectors are based, and typically last one hour.
-Our experience is that the TGA inspectors are incredible competent and helpful.
+Our experience is that the TGA inspectors are incredibly competent and helpful.

 The meeting will usually be attended by at least two GMP inspectors.
 Personnel representing the manufacturer may include the Quality Assurance Manager, Production Manager, Consultants, etc.